rng-guy/NFSMWBartender/README.txt

 ── ■ │ 2 - WHAT DOES THE "ADVANCED" FEATURE SET DO? │ ■ ───────────────────────────────────────────

 The "Advanced" feature set LETS YOU CHANGE (per Heat level)
- • whether spawning decisions for traffic cars are independent of those for cops,
  • how many chasing cops may (re)spawn regardless of the remaining engagement count,
  • below what total number of active cops in the world the game may spawn new chasing cops,
  • whether spawning decisions for chasing cops are independent of all other pursuit vehicles,
+ • whether spawning decisions for traffic cars are independent of those for cops,
  • how far away new chasing cops must spawn from all already active cops,
+ • above what count (if at all) no more cops may join the pursuit from roadblocks,
+ • when exactly (if at all) and how many cops that joined from roadblocks can flee the pursuit,
  • when exactly (if at all) and how many chasing cops from other Heat levels can flee the pursuit,
  • which vehicles (any amount, with counts and chances) may spawn to chase and search for racers,
  • which vehicles (same liberties as above) may spawn in non-Strategy roadblocks,